Generic Name: Omega-3-acid Ethyl Esters

 Cautions for Omacor

-Prior to initiating therapy, evaluate lipoprotein profiles to confirm the presence of persistent hypertriglyceridemia.1 13 During therapy, obtain lipoprotein profiles periodically to monitor clinical response (i.e., reduction in triglyceride concentrations) or adverse effects (i.e., excessive increases in LDL-cholesterol concentrations).1 Discontinue therapy if adequate response not achieved after 2 months of therapy.1
+Prior to initiating therapy, evaluate lipoprotein profiles to confirm the presence of persistent hypertriglyceridemia.1 13 16 During therapy, obtain lipoprotein profiles periodically to monitor clinical response (i.e., reduction in triglyceride concentrations) or adverse effects (i.e., excessive increases in LDL-cholesterol concentrations).1 16

 Prolongation of Bleeding Time

-Prolongation of bleeding time observed with omega-3 fatty acids;1 10 however, such prolongation has not exceeded normal limits and was not associated with clinically significant bleeding episodes.1 Manufacturer states that blood testing is not required but recommends that patients be monitored for manifestations of bleeding prior to and during therapy.13 (See Anticoagulants under Interactions.)
+Prolongation of bleeding time observed with omega-3 fatty acids;1 10 however, such prolongation has not exceeded normal limits and was not associated with clinically important bleeding episodes.1 16 Blood testing is not required; however, monitor patients for manifestations of bleeding prior to and during therapy.13 350 (See Interactions.)

 Common Adverse Effects